-As you walk through the large double glass doors you’re immediately greeted with bright colours, pretty tiled floors, high ceilings and a big smile!
+As you walk through the large double glass doors you’re immediately greeted with bright colours, pretty tiled floors, high ceilings and if you’re lucky, a big smile!
 The decor is quirky and bright, the music is just at the right volume and the brightly coloured tables are a good size for lots of plates.
-I hate small tables when you’re eating tapas as nothing ever fits right and you’re constantly trying to juggle plates around.
+I hate small tables when you’re eating tapas as nothing ever fits right, and you’re constantly trying to juggle plates around.

 The new Cantina menu is huge!
 With both the normal menu and the vegan menu to choose from I genuinely couldn’t decide what to order on either visit as everything sounded so good.
 I was a little disappointed that on both occasions the jack-fruit wasn’t available.
 Does it run out really quick?
 Do they not order enough?
 Who knows.

 With a mixture of Tapas, Quesadillas, Nachos, Chilli, Skewers and salads piled high with various toppings, (though why anyone would order come here and order a salad, I don’t know), I felt genuinely excited about what I was going to eat.
 The menu says ‘For 2 people sharing, we recommend 3 tapas as a starter or 6 as a main‘.
 So we ordered exactly that!
 Plus more!

 The food on both my visits was equally of the same quality.
 But as I was asked to review the new menu I made sure on my second (sponsored) visit I chose all new stuff, and that’s what I’ll write about in this post.
 Just to save any confusion, I hope.